Bible: New Testament

 The New Testament is the name given to the second portion of the Christian Bible.
 While some scholars assert that Aramaic was the original language of the New Testament, the majority view says it was written in the vernacular form of Koine Greek.
 Still, there is reason to assert that it is a heavily Semitized Greek: its syntax is like conversational Greek, but its style is largely Semitic.
-Koina Greek was the common language of the western Roman Empire from the Conquests of Alexander the Great (335–323 BCE) until the evolution of Byzantine Greek (c.
+Koine Greek was the common language of the western Roman Empire from the Conquests of Alexander the Great (335–323 BCE) until the evolution of Byzantine Greek (c.
 600) while Aramaic was the language of Jesus, the Apostles and the ancient Near East.
 The term "New Testament" came into use in the second century during a controversy over whether the Hebrew Bible should be included with the Christian writings as sacred scripture.

 It is generally accepted that the New Testament writers were Jews who took the inspiration of the Old Testament for granted.
 This is probably stated earliest in : "All scripture is given by inspiration of God".
 Scholarship on how and why ancient Jewish–Christians came to create and accept new texts as equal to the established Hebrew texts has taken three forms.
-First, John Barton writes that ancient Christians probably just continued the Jewish tradition of writing and incorporating what they believed were inspired, authoritative religious books.
+First, priest and biblical scholar John Barton writes that ancient Christians probably just continued the Jewish tradition of writing and incorporating what they believed were inspired, authoritative religious books.
 The second approach separates those various inspired writings based on a concept of "canon" which developed in the second century.
 The third involves formalizing canon.
 According to Barton, these differences are only differences in terminology; the ideas are reconciled if they are seen as three stages in the formation of the New Testament.

 The first stage was completed remarkably early if one accepts Albert C. Sundberg's view that "canon" and "scripture" are separate things, with "scripture" having been recognized by ancient Christians long before "canon" was.
 Barton says Theodor Zahn concluded "there was already a Christian canon by the end of the first century", but this is not the canon of later centuries.
 Accordingly, Sundberg asserts that in the first centuries, there was no criterion for inclusion in the "sacred writings" beyond inspiration, and that no one in the first century had the idea of a closed canon.
 The gospels were accepted by early believers as handed down from those Apostles who had known Jesus and been taught by him.
-Later biblical criticism has questioned the authorship and datings of the gospels.
+Later biblical criticism has questioned the authorship and dating of the gospels.